MV10/GenericHostBuilderLogger/README.md

 ![success](https://mcguirev10.com/assets/2020/01-12/successfulrun_default.png)

-The output in response to one of several possible failure scenarios looks like this:
+This is the output (this time with Serilog) in response to one of several possible failure scenarios:

 ![failure](https://mcguirev10.com/assets/2020/01-12/basicexception.png)